Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Data

 In Figure~\ref{obs_per_filter}, we show the distribution of observations per photometric filter across our combined TNO catalog.
 The plot highlights how the different filters are represented in the dataset, enabling a visual comparison of coverage across bands.

-The $g$ band has the largest number of observations, while the $J$ band has significantly fewer, as expected, because only the Col-OSSOS survey provides observations in this filter.
-The $u$ band also has considerably fewer observations compared to the other bands.
+The $g$ band has the largest number of observations, while the $u$ band has significantly fewer, as expected, because of the usual difficulties in observing TNOs in the bluer wavelengths due to a decrease in reflectivity and overall lower efficiency of the detectors, joint with the fact that DES did not use this filter.
 Among the $g$, $r$, $i$, and $z$ bands, the number of observations is roughly comparable, reflecting a relatively uniform coverage across these filters.

 Figure~\ref{phase_coverage} presents the distribution of minimum phase angles, $\alpha_\mathrm{min}$, versus the range of phase angles, $\Delta \alpha$, for the objects in our merged catalog.
 Most TNOs have minimum phase angles below 1$^\circ$, and the range of phase angles spans up to approximately 2$^\circ$.
 Note that the limits in the plot were set to enhance visibility because Centaurs reach up to $\alpha_{min}=14.3$ deg and $\Delta\alpha=7.3$ deg, which would otherwise dilute the graphical information.